Tom Bombadil ... Tolkien's Holy Spirit of the Blessed Trinity

 Grace on Middle-earth

+The Holy Spirit in Catholic theology is associated with grace.
 Grace, as a concept, is the Catholic presence of God on earth, assisting human kind is achieving a state of goodness, or godliness.
-English academic and writer J.R.R.
-Tolkien (1892-1973) was a devout Catholic, a branch of Christianity.
+Tolkien was a devout Catholic, a branch of Christianity.
 He stated in correspondence that his most popular work - The Lord of the Rings - was primarily a Catholic text, with Catholic themes.
 However, he masked those themes, and particular elements, so that the book would not appear preachy, doctrinaire or allegorical, but be received as a complex, though riveting work of fantasy fiction aimed at a general audience.
 In this he was extremely successful, producing a piece of fictional fantasy which has been deemed by popular opinion the greatest literary work of the twentieth century.
 This is despite the fact that buried within the narrative are aspects of Catholic theology, belief, teaching and characterisation.
 The Catholic Church accepts this and numerous articles have commented accordingly, whilst formal recognition of the author through canonisation as a saint of the church has been proposed.
 The Catholic core is most obvious in the theme of good versus evil; in the quest of a simple hobbit - Frodo Baggins - aided by friends, in the form of the Fellowship of the Ring, and foes such as Gollum, to defeat the evil Sauron and his forces through destruction of the ring of power - the One Ring.
 The Fellowship of the Ring assisted Frodo and his three hobbit colleagues in this task, much as the apostles supported Jesus Christ whilst on earth.
 When Tolkien was questioned regarding overt religious elements within The Lord of the Rings he would brush them aside, be as vague and obtuse as any academic professor can be, and skirt around the issue in order to maintain the book's secular fantasy fiction focus.
 As a result, to this day The Lord of the Rings is regarded universally as a general text, without overt religious (i.e. Catholic) bias and not viewed as Christian allegory, unlike The Chronicles of Narnia series published by his friend C.S.
 Lewis.

 One of the characters to elicit questions and furrowed brows upon initial publication of The Lord of the Rings in 1954, and who Tolkien himself, somewhat begrudgingly, subsequently revealed to be an allegorical figure, was the enigmatic Tom Bombadil.
 Tom was unlike any other character in Middle-earth, and in the author's greater legendarium for that matter.
 He just did not seem to fit.
 What he was was never revealed by the author.
 Tolkien had commenced the compilation and writing of the legendarium in 1913, producing The Book of Lost Tales from 1916, completing much of it during the 1920s and 1930s prior to the writing of The Lord of the Rings between 1937-48 and its subsequent publication in 1954-5.
-The broader story of the greater legendarium was eventually edited and revealed in party by his son Christopher Tolkien after his father's death in 1975 and issued in 1977 as The Silmarillion
+The broader story of the greater legendarium was eventually edited and revealed in party by his son Christopher Tolkien after his father's death in 1975 and issued in 1977 as The Silmarillion.

 Tom Bombadil was initially developed during the 1930s as an isolated, comic character for Tolkien's children, but expanded upon during the writing of The Lord of the Rings, though never fully integrated within the greater legendarium.
 Unlike many of the characters in the legendarium, and within both The Hobbit and The Lord of the Rings, Tolkien never gave a direct answer, or clear explanation, in regard to what the Tom Bombadil character was, preferring to present him as an enigma.
 He said plenty about who he was and his various activities over an extensive period, but not what he was.
 He was not elf, or man, or dwarf, or Ent, or any other known or described species of Middle-earth.